Chalets in Lyme Regis

 FAQs: Chalets in Lyme Regis

-Are the chalets in Lyme Regis suitable for holidays with several people or better for an escape as a small group?
+Do the chalets in Lyme Regis often come equipped with a swimming pool?
+Are the chalets in Lyme Regis suitable for trips in large groups or rather for a holiday as a small group?

 Holiday destinations nearby for Chalets